SkyWarrior123/dvd-solutions/README.md

-# 🚀 Damn Vulnerable DeFi (DVD) - Security Challenges
+# 🚀 Damn Vulnerable DeFi (DVD) - Solutions to Security Challenges

 Welcome to **Damn Vulnerable DeFi (DVD) Solutions**, a smart contract security playground where developers, security researchers, and educators can test, audit, and exploit vulnerabilities in **realistic DeFi scenarios**.